There are many ways one can make lists to become more productive. Let me show the most efficient ones with 4 questions.

 Once you’re through that, it’s time to make lists the efficient way.

-First of all, you want to capture as much as information possible without overwhelming a certain list.
+First of all, you want to capture as much as information possible without overwhelming a specific list.

 It’s better to keep specific lists for each topic you need to cover.